Alphabetical Plant Listing

 The life cycle of snails typically involves several stages, including:

-1. Egg laying: Most snails lay their eggs in the soil or on vegetation.
+Egg laying: Most females lay their eggs in the soil or on vegetation.
 The number of eggs laid can vary greatly between species, with some species laying only a few eggs while others lay hundreds or even thousands.

-3. Juvenile stage: During this stage, the snail grows and develops, eventually reaching sexual maturity.
-The time it takes for a snail to reach sexual maturity can also vary between species, but it is typically several months to a few years.
+Juvenile stage: During this stage, the snail grows and develops, eventually reaching sexual maturity.
+The time it takes to reach sexual maturity can also vary between species, but it is typically several months to a few years.

-5. Senescence: Snails typically have a lifespan of several years, although some species can live up to several decades.
-As they age, snails slow down and eventually die.
+Senescence: Snails typically have a lifespan of several years, although some species can live up to several decades.
+As they age, they slow down and eventually die.

 Damage and Detection